Files, Folders and Streams

 The Benefits of a Semantic File System

-Once you realize that a file system is a linked structure, it’s a short hop from there to the idea that you could in fact model a file system in RDF, the question comes down to why you would want to.
-It turns out that there are in fact quite a number of good reasons to build a file system on top of RD, what could be described as a Semantic File System (SFS):
+Once you realize that a file system is a linked structure, it’s a short hop from there to the idea that you could, model a file system in RDF, the question comes down to why you would want to.
+It turns out that there are quite a number of good reasons to build a file system on top of RD, what could be described as a Semantic File System (SFS):

 - File Abstraction.
-If a file is treated as a resource, then there exists a URI (an identifier) that serves as the control block for that resource.
-This control block could in turn point to a file stream in another filesystem (such as on the drive that contains the knowledge graph), an external resource on the web, or within a literal contained in the graph itself (either as text or as 64 bit encoded binary).
-From the perspective of the graph the file URI is an abstraction.
+If a file is treated as a resource, then a URI (an identifier) exists that serves as the control block for that resource.
+This control block could point to a file stream in another filesystem (such as on the drive that contains the knowledge graph), an external resource on the web, or within a literal contained in the graph itself (either as text or as 64-bit encoded binary).
+From the perspective of the graph, the file URI is an abstraction.

 - Very Fast Search.
-If you have a path fragment, you can retrieve all file resources that have that fragment in a very straightforward SPARQL query, without having to know the full path or needing to traverse the entire graph.
+If you have a path fragment, you can retrieve all file resources that have that fragment in a very straightforward SPARQL query without knowing the full path or needing to traverse the entire graph.
 This makes for much faster file retrieval.

 - Aliasing.
 You can also assign multiple potential path aliases to the same resource.
-This means that the same file can be referenced in multiple ways and that you can walk up the filepath by truncating the filepath name then looking for the resource with the corresponding truncated “directory” name.
+This means that the same file can be referenced in multiple ways.
+You can walk up the file path by truncating the file path name and then looking for the resource with the corresponding truncated “directory” name.

 - Categorization.
-You can apply a category to a given file then create a virtual folder for that category that contains all of the files and folders in that category, regardless of where they are in the system.
+You can apply a category to a given file and then create a virtual folder that contains all of the files and folders in that category, regardless of where they are in the system.

 - Packaging.
 File systems tend to be at the heart of most packaging schemes.
-By encoding file representations (whether inline or virtual) as RDF, you can take advantage of the graph stack to copy only necessary files, build dependency graphs, and switch on or off specific configurations with minimal (or even no scripting) involved.
+By encoding file representations (whether inline or virtual) as RDF, you can use the graph stack to copy only necessary files, build dependency graphs, and switch on or off specific configurations with minimal (or even no scripting) involved.

 - ACLs and Security.
-This similarly applies to permissions and security, with the possibility that Access Control can be determined dynamically based on arbitrary rules and constraints (such as those derived from SHACL validation).
-This can be a real boon for managing access to private information, as static controls can become too rigid and complex when you have thousands or more different assets, especially when these become time-dependent.
+This similarly applies to permissions and security, with Access Control possibly being determined dynamically based on arbitrary rules and constraints (such as those derived from SHACL validation).
+This can be a real boon for managing access to private information.
+Static controls can become too rigid and complex when you have thousands or more different assets, especially when these become time-dependent.

 - Managing Content Type and Serialization.
 Typically file systems rely upon a complex web of mime-types, file name extensions, and use rules to determine how a specific file is retrieved or rendered.
-With a semantic system, this information can be encapsulated through a content-type profile in RDF that can either take a user parameter or gracefully degrade to alternative serializations.
-For instance, a mostly tabular dataset expressed as a CSV could be returned as JSON, XML, or possibly transformed into Turtle or an Excel document should the user request it.
+A semantic system can encapsulate this information through a content-type profile in RDF that can either take a user parameter or gracefully degrade to alternative serializations.
+For instance, a mostly tabular dataset expressed as a CSV could be returned as JSON, XML, or transformed into Turtle or an Excel document should the user request it.

 Implementing a Semantic File System